Co-Bo: Steam

 Some Engerth steam locomotives were built to the Fink system, with the four trailing wheels driven by a crankshaft and connecting rods, thus making them 0-6-4-0Ts instead of 0-6-4Ts.

+Electric

+The Hungarian Railways Class V55 also used a Co'Bo' wheel arrangement with three-phase slip-ring motors driving each axle.

 In fiction

 BoCo is a fictional Co-Bo locomotive, a British Rail Class 28.
-The locomotive appeared in the Railway Series book Main Line Engines and the following television series.
+The locomotive appeared in the Railway Series book Main Line Engines and the Thomas & Friends television series.